sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 08-04-2024

+- https://evaparish.com/blog/how-i-edit What I think about when I edit.
+(I'm a big fan of Writing Well)

 # 06-04-2024

 - https://romaricphilogene.substack.com/p/platform-tips-20-why-backstage-is Why Backstage is So Complex?
 Is There An Alternative?